Do I need a visa for New Zealand?

 Do I need a tourist visa for New Zealand?

 Eligible travellers must pre-register for an eTA tourist online application before travelling to the country.
-Australian nationals are the exception since they are allowed visa-free travel to New Zealand, although Australia permanent residents are also required to apply for the eTA, regardless of their nationality being eligible or not for an NZeTA.
+Australian nationals are the exception since they are allowed visa-free travel to New Zealand.
+Australia permanent residents, though, are also required to apply for the eTA, regardless of their nationality being eligible or not for an NZeTA.
 Their status as permanent residents of Australia grants them eligibility for an NZeTA, while rendering them exempt from paying the associated IVL.

 Visitor visa types for New Zealand